pachucasunrise/ALSPAC_gambling_30/README.md

 1. 'creating gamb vars.do' provides code for how all gambling variables were created
 2. 'creating and recoding covariates.do' provides code for recoding of covariates used in analysis_final.do
-3. imputation_final.do runs imputation models and creates imputed datasets both in the full ALSPAC dataset, and the analysis sample
+3. 'imputation_final.do' runs imputation models and creates imputed datasets both in the full ALSPAC dataset, and the analysis sample
-4. analyses_final.do provides estimates for regression models by sex and pulls estimates to excel files.
+4. 'analyses_final.do' provides estimates for regression models by sex and pulls estimates to excel files.